In this program, undergraduates at Goshen College gain experience in scholarly research during the summer break.

 Merry Lea is a popular location for students doing summer research in a variety of disciplines, from nesting behaviors of songbirds to studies of the role of Traditional Ecological Knowledge in land conservation programs.
 Students can conduct research independently towards senior research projects, but there are also several paid research opportunities available each summer.
 Similar to the on-campus research program called Maple Scholars, researchers at Merry Lea can be part of the Hickory Scholars program each summer.

 For brief descriptions of prior student projects, see here.

 - MAPS Bird Banding: part of a long-running research project at Merry Lea collecting data on the breeding success and survivorship of nesting birds.
-Work begins early in the summer (week of May 22) and extends slightly later (Aug.
-4), with some weeks off throughout.
+Work begins early in the summer and extends until early August with some weeks off throughout.
 Students working as Hickory Scholars on this project will pair it with other ornithological research on site.

 - Agroecosystem Biogeochemistry: understanding the ways that our agricultural land uses alter flows of materials across the landscape are crucial for mitigating some of the effects of agricultural pollution.
 This project will establish some baseline data and collection protocols for long-term monitoring of soil, water and crop chemistry on the highly-diversified Merry Lea Sustainable Farm.

 - Wetland Restoration: multiple wetlands are currently undergoing intensive restoration efforts at Merry Lea, and the diversity and health of those habitats going forward is an important question.
 This project will involve field work at each of the sites studying patterns of plant diversity in response to the restoration and subsequent potential re-invasion by exotic species.